 New versions of some internet browsers implement Local Network Access, a security feature designed to protect you from attacks that target devices or services on your home or work network, like printers, routers, or apps running on your computer.

 When it comes to Figma, the Local Network Access permission is required for a browser to work with certain Figma features, including local fonts, some languages for spell check, and the ability to open file links in the Figma Desktop app.
-This requirement is currently required for Chrome version 141 and newer, and other browsers may soon follow.

 Many platforms including iOS, macOS, and Android already have a similar permission for local network access.